AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 To complete the lessons in this section, you must first:

 * Complete all lessons for initial configuration of the Platform Web SDK, including setting up data elements and rules.
-* Ensure you have an [Editor or Approver role](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/properties-overview.html#section_8C425E43E5DD4111BBFC734A2B7ABC80).
+* Ensure you have an [Editor or Approver role](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/properties-overview.html#section_8C425E43E5DD4111BBFC734A2B7ABC80) in Adobe Target.
 * Install the [Visual Experience Composer helper extension](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/vec-helper-browser-extension.html) if you are using the Google Chrome browser.
 * Know how to set up activities in Target.
 If you need a refresher, the following tutorials and guides are helpful for this lesson:
   * [Use the Visual Experience Composer (VEC) Helper Extension](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/vec-helper-browser-extension.html)